Review of the Rose Harbour Guest House

 Accurate expectations are important.

-Developing legitimate and realistic preconceptions can make the difference between participating in an incredible Rose Harbour experience, or quarrelling with an opinionated guesthouse proprietor.
+Developing realistic preconceptions can make the difference between participating in an incredible Rose Harbour experience, or quarrelling with an eccentric guesthouse proprietor.

-If deep, meaningful and possibly challenging discussions are not your thing, I suggest you do not engage with the man in this fashion.
+If deep, meaningful and possibly challenging discussions are not your thing, I suggest you do not engage with Götz in this fashion.

-Thankfully, Götz’s conversational talents also include animated story-telling.
-He has a vast repertoire of very entertaining, insightful and humorous material.
+Thankfully, Götz’s conversational talents include genuinely friendly, animated story-telling.
+He has a vast repertoire of very insightful and humorous material.
+It is generally not difficult to encourage him to share his many entertaining stories.
+He is also a very knowledgable interpreter of the unique natural and cultural elements within Gwaii Haanas.

 The guesthouse proprietor wears many hats, including those of an accomplished musician and remarkably self-reliant wilderness homesteader.
 There are guest rooms within his house, as well as within the entirely separate guesthouse.

 In regards to room cleanliness, the proprietor has higher standards for his guest rooms than for his own personal spaces within his home.
 All guest areas are properly cleaned once visitors depart.
 However, the kitchen in the proprietor’s own house sometimes appears to be a multi-purpose workshop/laboratory.
 All sorts of projects exist in various stages of completion.
-Keep in mind that this is not where guests food is prepared.
+Keep in mind that this is not where food is prepared for guests.

 Meals are prepared and served at Susan’s house, a short walk from the guesthouse.
 Susan and her helpers create truly incredible meals.
 The atmosphere in Susan’s place is entirely authentic and delightful.
 This is not a restaurant, it's a homestead.

 Before preparing peppermint tea to serve with dessert, Susan may walk barefoot into her organic garden to pick some peppermint.
 Many people will appreciate the fantastic flavours steeped from the freshest mint they’ve ever experienced.
-Some people might focus on the fact that the cook’s bare feet have garden soil on them.
-As I mentioned earlier, not everyone is ready to appreciate this alternative way of being.
+Some people may unhappily focus on the fact that the cook’s bare feet have garden soil on them.
+As I mentioned earlier, not everyone seeks to appreciate this alternative way of being.

 Years ago, there was an unpleasant flu that seemed to exist for some days in Rose Harbour.
 It’s possible that an infected traveller had left the bug and it found host in one or two residents, as well as a few subsequent visitors.
 I’ve seen this occur in a few places throughout my world travels.
 When it occurred in Rose Harbour, I was impressed with the clear call to action demonstrated by the community’s inhabitants.
 They went through each guest room with a clean cloth and a bucket of soapy bleach-water to disinfect every surface a person would likely touch.